Murad1997/DS-Portfolio/README.md

       </tr>
       <tr>
         <td>Electric Vehicle Type</td>
-        <td>This distinguishes the vehicle as all electric or a plug-in hybrid.</td>
+        <td>This distinguishes the vehicle as an electric or a plug-in hybrid.</td>
       </tr>
       <tr>
         <td>Clean Alternative Fuel Vehicle (CAFV) Eligibility</td>
-        <td>This categorizes vehicle as Clean Alternative Fuel Vehicles (CAFVs) based on the fuel requirement and electric-only range requirement in House Bill 2042 as passed in the 2019 legislative session.</td>
+        <td>This categorizes vehicles as Clean Alternative Fuel Vehicles (CAFVs) based on the fuel requirement and electric-only range requirement in House Bill 2042 as passed in the 2019 legislative session.</td>
       </tr>
       <tr>
         <td>Electric Range</td>